hacknpentest/hnpsecurity_VM/README.md

 # hnpsecurity_VM

 #Every machine is designed for some realistic challenge for a pentester.
-And all VM's is very helpfull for OSCP-Exam as well as
+And all VM's is very helpful for OSCP-Exam as well as
-Those one who are struggling to solve basic level machines on Hackthebox.
-We will update our new VM within a range of time.
+for those who are struggling to solve basic level machines on Hackthebox platform.
+Don't worry hacknpentest is here to help you.

+We will be updating our new VM's within a range of time.

+Stay tuned & till then HacknPentest!!!